-As of December 2012, the Habitable Exoplanets Catalog lists nine planets that have the best chance for life beyond our solar system.
+As of April 2014, the Habitable Exoplanets Catalog lists 21 planets that have the best chance for life beyond our solar system.
 Not all of these planets are confirmed, and there's still a lot to learn about their environments.
 But the catalog gives astrobiologists a great place to start when talking about life beyond Earth.

 This planet is a controversial find.
 It was discovered in 2010, but there has been difficulty in getting it confirmed.
 Still, the University of Puerto Rico at Arecibo calls Gliese 581 the top candidate for alien life.
 If confirmed, this rocky world is about 20 light-years away from Earth's sun, and is two to three times as massive as Earth.
 It orbits its parent star, Gliese 581, about every 30 days in the constellation Libra.